idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADComputeIncrementalShellStrain.md

 ## Description

-This class computes the small strain increments for shell elements.
+This class computes the incremental small strain for shell elements.
 Please refer to [ShellElements](/ShellElements.md) for details.

 !syntax parameters /Materials/ADComputeIncrementalShellStrain